aldenblack/Classifier-Site/README.md

 #### 5. Execution
 * You should have been emailed a two folders containing the images that you will classify.
 Choose one.
-* The folder's structure should be where MONTH is either 3 or 2 and DAY is between 1 and 10 if MONTH is 3 or between 21 and 28 if MONTH is 2 (inclusive):
+* The folder's structure should be:

 .

 ├── MONTH DAY

 │   ├── C pops

 │   └── D pops

 * Choose a folder C pops or D pops.
 * Do what you did when finding the path to the Classifier-Site directory to find the path of the folder you just chose again.
 This path you chose should end with C pops or D pops.
 EX) ./MONTH DAY/C pops